6 Best Renters Insurance Companies in Oklahoma of 2025

 Coverage Limit

-You should choose a coverage limit that provides protection for the cost of replacing your belongings, and if you choose a high limit, you’ll pay more than you would with a low limit.
+You should choose a coverage limit that protects the cost of replacing your belongings, and if you choose a high limit, you’ll pay more than you would with a low limit.

 Deductible